 - Cook each side for 7 minutes in low fire or longer depending on your preference.
 I like well done so I cook mine longer than 7 minutes.

 - Don’t discard the marinate.
-Use it to baste your Filipino Style Pork BBQ when you flip it.
+Use it to baste your Pork BBQ when you flip it.
+Don't baste 5 minutes before removing from grill since raw meat was marinated in it.

 - Serve BBQ with onion vinegar mix with or without chili pepper depending on your taste.
 Enjoy!